-In the webinar, we discussed real-life scenarios and key strategies for addressing some of these elements as they may apply throughout the life of a contract.
+In Truveris’ webinar focused on PBM contracts, we discussed real-life scenarios and key strategies for addressing some of these elements as they may apply throughout the life of a contract.

-There are many tactics that can be executed to maximize savings and protect a plan sponsor’s downside.
+There are many tactics available to maximize savings and protect a plan sponsor’s downside.
 Importantly, these strategies go beyond the time of procurement – they often can be leveraged mid-contract, as seen below:

 - Procurement: Getting strong definitions, understanding the lists, and conducting negotiation based on your plan’s unique utilization is a great start.

-Overall, plan sponsors should ensure that their approach includes leveraging claims data to inform decisions, partnering with an objective third party to ensure performance, and recognizing that pharmacy contracts require on-going attention.
+Overall, plan sponsors should ensure that their approach includes leveraging claims data to inform decisions, partnering with an objective third party to ensure performance, and recognizing that pharmacy benefits contracts require ongoing attention.